TriadmanInit1/Carter-Discord-Boilerplate/README.md

 MIT License, feel free to do whatever you want with this.
 It's a simple program, but Carter is created by Huw Prosser, who did the real proper work in this!
 Go check it out! https://www.carterlabs.ai/

+If there are any issues, please do feel free to tell me.
+I did program this while intensely drunk.

 Developed by TheMechanic57 at Sanware Developments.

 Jack Franklin